Best Practices when Building a Databoard

 Line/ Bar Chart vs Combo Chart vs Multi-Tab Chart

-The simplicity of Line/ Bar Charts is one of the reasons why these are often preferred over the Combo Chart and Multi-Tab Chart.
-These should be your "go to" Chart visualizations.
+The simplicity of Line/ Bar Charts is one of the reasons why these are often preferred over the Combo Chart and Multi-Tab Charts.
+Line/ Bar Charts should be your "go-to" Chart visualizations.
 However, there are cases where Combo Charts and Multi-Tab Charts are preferred as well.

 Combo Charts allow for two Metrics that are related to be tracked against one another.
 This chart displays the trends and movement of one Metric in direct relation to the trends and movement of another.
 This helps clearly highlight the correlation between Metrics.